 It was all good just a day ago.

-Yesterday the internet buzzed with reports that Bobby Shmurda (real name Ackquille Jean Pollard) would be soon be released after his lawyers put together a plan to meet Pollard's $2 million bail that included family member's homes as collateral, but today a New York City judge denied that plan and changed the terms of his bail.
+Yesterday the internet buzzed with reports that Bobby Shmurda (real name Ackquille Jean Pollard) would be soon be released from jail after his lawyers put together a plan to meet his $2 million bail—which included family member's homes as collateral—but today a New York City judge denied that plan and changed the terms of his bail.

 Already in prison for almost a year now, that means Shmurda will remain locked up for the foreseeable future as he awaits a trial over charges of conspiracy to commit murder, weapons possession and reckless endangerment.